brant1868/brant1868.github.io/_pages/about.md

 Working Papers
 ------
 [The Noise Share of the 52-Week High Effect on Mergers and Acquisitions](https://drive.google.com/file/d/1qwA9J_qWvBtJ6pgPMzsKkwzsm6qDYNI8/view?usp=sharing){:target="_blank" } (with Leonidas G. Barbopoulos, Yue Liu, and Jo Danbolt). _Working Paper_.
 - Main findings: The target reference point effect depends on the percentage of noise in the target share price.
-The reference point effect might not always be value-destroying.
+Noise strengthens the sensitivity of offer prices to the 52-week high, while weakening its effects on acquirer market reactions and deal success.
+Evidence suggests that noise is associated with undervaluation, which attenuates the real effects of the 52-week high that would otherwise operate through an overpayment channel.
 - Presentations: AFA2025-Poster, EFMA2025, FMA2025

 [A Win-to-win Explanation of Extraordinary Acquirers](https://drive.google.com/file/d/1zAFkscCTH0avC7iFt44_ZkrethvgdwDa/view?usp=sharing){:target="_blank" } (with Leonidas G. Barbopoulos, and Yue Liu). _Working Paper_.